 Rear End Car Accidents in Florida: What You Need to Know

 Rear-end collisions are among the most common car accidents on the nation’s highways.
 Unfortunately, driver distractions – such as cell phones, GPS controls, and texts – are likely to cause the number of rear-end collisions to escalate.
-If you have been injured in a rear-end collision, it is important to understand your legal rights under Florida law.
+If you were seriously injured in a rear-end accident, it is important to understand your rights under Florida law.

 Florida’s No-Fault Insurance Law